 The format for each line printed by your trace in syscall() is

-In this assignment you will add a system call, sysinfo,
+In this problem you will add a system call, sysinfo,

 that collects information about the running system.
 The system call